A relationship milestone: 9 questions to ask before moving in with your partner

-From that first right swipe to the first parental inquisition, relationships are filled with milestones - moving in together being one of the bigger ones.
+From that first right swipe to the first parental inquisition, relationships are filled with milestones - moving in with your partner being one of the bigger ones.

 It can be a real moment of make-or-break as you discover and navigate each other’s habits and learn just how much you can care for someone even when they never put the milk back in the fridge.